 • 16 Public Governors elected from the public membership

 • 6 Staff Governors elected from the staff membership

 • 3 Partner Governors nominated by the organisations they represent

 Elected governors serve a term of three years, after which they can be re-elected.
 Newly elected governors are provided with induction training which will provide them with the skills and information they require to fulfil their role.

 The Council of Governors will meet at least four times a year; the Trust will provide support to meetings.
 Governors will not receive payment for their role; they will however be entitled to claim relevant expenses i.e. travel expenses.

-Governors can also get involved in hospital working groups such as those looking at outpatient clinics or helping us to improve our patient leaflets.
+Governors can also get involved in hospital working groups such as those looking at outpatient clinics or our plans for the future.
 The Governors also help in recruiting new members at hospital events, such as the open day and fete.

 How are the public governors selected?

 In order to ensure that the interests of the community are broadly reflected, there are governors to be elected from each of the current constituencies:

 • North Norfolk x2